Preventing depression among injured workers

 They’re much more likely to become problematic when they are used for longer periods of time.
 When used long term, they can increase a patient’s sensitivity to pain, requiring higher doses for the same level of pain relief.
 This pattern can contribute to dependence.

-“Our best chance of success is early intervention — not letting them get to 90 days of use,” Jung said.
+The best chance of success is early intervention — not letting them get to 90 days of use.

-To do this, our prescription drug clinical review nurse monitors injured workers who are undergoing surgery.
+To do this, our medical professionals monitor injured workers who are undergoing surgery.
 If three weeks after surgery they’re still taking opioid painkillers, she will send a letter to the treating doctor.

 Injured workers also receive copies of the letters we send to their doctors.
 This oftentimes spurs them to request that their doctors take them off these prescriptions.